code-not-found/code-not-found.github.io/_posts/json-api/2017-04-14-json-api-katharsis-spring-boot-example.md

 Katharsis passes JSON API query parameters to repositories through a `QuerySpec` parameter.
 The implementation of the `findAll()` uses the `apply()` method which evaluates the querySpec against the provided list and returns the result.

-> Note that the `@Component` annotation is needed so that Katharsis picks up the repository.
+> Note that the `@Component` annotation is needed so that Katharsis is able to find the repository.

 ``` java
 package com.codenotfound.katharsis.domain.repository;